basav-sketch/Digital-Signal-Processing/README.md

 # Digital Signal Processing (DSP) Assignments

 Welcome to the **Digital-Signal-Processing** repository!
-This repository contains my work for the **DSP** course, where I implemented solutions for the **FFT** assignment related to signal processing.
+This repository contains my work for the **DSP** course, where I implemented solutions for assignments related to signal processing.
 The focus is on understanding and applying fundamental concepts to enhance, filter, and manipulate signals.

 ## Assignments Overview